Seirdy/seirdy.one/content/about/workouts.md

 ### Arm day

 Not the most intense workout, but the longest one with the most exercises.
 Warm-up should include bodyweight elbow-in push-ups.
+I often superset between shoulder and upper-arm exercises to speed things up.

 If it's a day off, I can do every single exercise listed.
 Doing so takes under <time datetime="PT1H30M">90 minutes</time> if I stay focused.